Chapter Twenty-Three: Wrinkled Paper Flowers:

 "Okay," she said.
 Tsuzuki headed down the hall.
 He went into the bathroom, turned on the light, and took a breath.

 "Okay," he mumbled.
 The shinigami went over the words in his head.
 He recited the speech to himself.
 "Anna-chan," Tsuzuki opened up.
 "It's been six whole months."
 No…

 Anna looked around the living room.
 Only the end table lamp had been turned on. /I never noticed how big this room was/, she thought.
 Suddenly, she felt a small rip inside of her.
 Anna slowly put her hand to her chest.

 "Anna-chan, we've been together for six months now, and I really love you.
 I want us to be closer."

 Blood, the woman saw blood on her lady-like fingertips.

 "This will make me the happiest man ever."

 Blood slowly trailed down her fingers.
-Silence.
-Silence as Ann slowly fell into a world of black on the tatami floor.
+Silence, silence as Anna slowly fell into a world of black on the tatami floor.

-“Anna-chan!!!” he cried.
-His beloved lied on the floor, deaf to his cries.
+"Anna-chan!" he cried.
+His beloved lay on the floor, deaf to his cries.